-The bank pays the tax monthly and submits the returns on the legal dates.
+The bank pays the tax monthly and submits the tax returns on the legal times.

-40-4 Sales Tax & Vat
+40-4 Sales tax & Vat

-- The period from 2002 to 2015
+- Periods from 2002 to 2015

-The years have been inspected and the bank paid the due tax, and challenged the incoming claims in the legal deadlines and the dispute is still pending before the administrative judiciary.
+The years have been inspected and the bank paid the due tax, and challenged the incoming claims in the legal deadlines and the dispute is still pending before the administrative judiciary court.

-- The period from 2016 till 09-2021
+- Periods from 2016 till December 2021

-Our Bank hedges at discretionary items which may be subject to tax and till the registration from our bank on it, as our bank is not addressed to the sales tax and registration in it was by mistake and also not to be subject to the banking business value added tax in accordance with article No.33 of the provisions of Law 67 of 2016 and there is no examination requested yet.

-Note that our bank is committed to paying the reverse tax return and submitting a zero value-added tax endorsement.
+Our Bank hedges at discretionary items which may be subject to tax and till the registration from our bank on it, as our bank is not addressed to the sales tax and registration in it was by mistake, where the banking activities not binding to register of VAT system in accordance with article No.33 of exemptions items existing in provisions of Law 67 for 2016, noting that our bank is committed to paying the reverse tax return and submitting a zero value-added tax endorsement.

-40-5 Real estate Tax
+40-5 Real estate tax

-Our bank hedges the real estate tax estimated on all the real estate owned by the bank including assets reverted to the bank since 01/07/2013 until now.
+Our bank hedges the real estate tax estimated on all the real estate owned by the bank including assets reverted to the bank since 01 July 2013 till 31 December 2021.